pupil-labs/pupil-docs/neon/neon-xr/neon-xr-core-package/index.md

 # The Neon XR Core Package
+Using Neon XR Core Package in your Unity project enables you to receive eye tracking data from a Neon device over the local network in real-time.

 ## Adding Neon XR to Your Project
 The [**Neon XR Unity package**](https://github.com/pupil-labs/neon-xr) enables you to receive eye tracking data from a Neon module in your Unity project in real-time.